mattrltrent/github_painter/README.md

 ### Troubleshooting

 - To delete the art, you can always delete the repository that the commits took place in.
 This is the easy way out.
 For more complex cases, refer to [this](https://stackoverflow.com/questions/448919/how-can-i-remove-a-commit-on-github) Stack Overflow question.
 - If you're not seeing the art appear, please toggle the "Private Contributions" setting on your GitHub profile.
-It seems to help things sync up.
+It seems to help things sync up:

 <img src="https://raw.githubusercontent.com/mattrltrent/github_painter/main/github/demo_2.JPG" width="" height="" style="display: inline"/>